 Corrections

-When Anchore analyzes an image, it reports a Software Bill of Materials (SBOM) to be stored and later scanned in order to match package metadata against known vulnerabilities.
-One aspect of the SBOM is a best effort guess of the CPE (Common Platform Enumeration) for a given package.
-The Anchore analyzer builds a list of CPEs for each package based on the metadata that is available (ex. for Java packages, the manifest, which contains multiple different version specifications among other metadata), but sometimes gets this wrong.
+When Anchore analyzes an image, it persists a Software Bill of Materials (SBOM) which will be submitted for periodic scanning for known vulnerabilities.
+During the scan, various attributes will be used from the SBOM package artifacts to match to the relevant vulnerability data.
+Depending on the ecosystem, the most important of these package attributes tend to be Package URL (purl) and/or Common Platform Enumeration (CPE).
+The Anchore analyzer attempts to generate a best effort guess of the CPE candidates for a given package as well as the purl based on the metadata that is available at the time of analysis (ex. for Java packages, the manifest, which contains multiple different version specifications among other metadata), but sometimes gets this wrong.

-To facilitate this correction, Anchore provides the Correction feature.
-Now, a user can provide a correction that will update a given package’s metadata so that attributes (including CPEs) can be corrected when Anchore does a vulnerability scan
+To facilitate the necessary corrections in these instances, Anchore provides the Corrections feature.
+Now, a user can provide a correction that will update a given package’s metadata so that attributes (including CPEs and Package URLs) can be corrected at the time that Anachore performs a vulnerability scan.

 Using the above example, a user can add a correction as using anchorectl